Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: In probability convergence of empirical environments

-\begin{proof} Denote $F(b)= -G^\rho(\langle 0,b\rangle)-b(\rho^{-1}-(1-\rho)^{-1})$, then $F$ is a (two-sided) random walk, where each step is centered with exponential tail.
+\begin{proof} Denote $F(b)= -\bG(\langle 0,b\rangle)-b(\rho^{-1}-(1-\rho)^{-1})$, then $F$ is a (two-sided) random walk, where each step is centered with exponential tail.
 By independence of all the steps, we have

-As the process converges to Brownian motion (weakly in the uniform topology) in compact sets, the first factor in the right hand side is lower bounded by a constant.
+As the process $F$ converges to a (two-sided) Brownian motion (weakly in the uniform topology) in compact sets, the first factor in the right-hand side is lower bounded by a positive constant.
 We next lower bound the factor in the second line, and the third line could be lower bounded in a similar way.
-It is at least
+The second line is at least

-where $I$ is a large constant.
-As $n\to\infty$, the first term in the right hand side converges to the probability that a Brownian motion is bounded below a (sloped) line in $[0,I]$, and such probability is lower bounded uniformly in $I$.
-For the summation in the second line, the term for each $i$ is upper bounded by
+where $I$ is a large integer.
+As $n\to\infty$, the first term in the right-hand side converges to the probability that a Brownian motion is bounded below a (sloped) line in $[0,I]$, and such probability is lower bounded uniformly in $I$.
+For the sum in the second line, the term for each $i$ is upper bounded by

-where the inequality is by reflection principle.
-By a Bernstein type estimate for sum of independent variables with exponential tails, this could be bounded by $Ce^{-ci}$ for some $C,c>0$, independent of $n$.
+where the inequality is by the reflection principle.
+By a Bernstein type estimate for the sum of independent random variables with exponential tails, this could be bounded by $Ce^{-ci}$ for some $c,C>0$, independent of $n$.
 Thus by taking $I$ large enough the conclusion follows. \end{proof}